ianhussey/blogdown-site/content/posts/2025-07-26-cohens-d-8/index.md

 When faced with a very large Cohen's *d* - not only when reading a study or meta-analysis but also when conducting one - it can be useful to think about the necessary implications of such an effect size.
 There are excellent Cohen's d visualization tools out there already (e.g., Kristoffer Magnusson's: [rpsychologist.com/cohend](https://rpsychologist.com/cohend)), but many of them assume the underlying data is continuous.
 Psychologists and other social scientists very often deal with Likert data made up of bounded integers, that is, sum scores from self-report scales where individuals' data are whole number with a logical minimum and maximum.
 I created a simply Shiny app  to manually construct and visualize Cohen's *d* from such bounded integer data: [errors.shinyapps.io/cohens-d-from-frequencies](https://errors.shinyapps.io/cohens-d-from-frequencies/).

 This can be used to interrogate the estimate for Isasi et al. (2010) presented in Gloster et al. (2020) in terms of what is known about the scale.
 This outcome measure reported was the Young Mania Rating Scale (YMRS), which is a 0-60 scale that has been shown to have a SD of about 4.5 to 10 in clinical samples (*N* = 211 patients, [Targum et al. 2018](https://doi.org/10.1002/mpr.1729); *N* = 209, [Suppes et al. 2016](https://doi.org/10.1176/appi.ajp.2015.15060770); *N* = 3459, [Lukasiewicz et al., 2013](https://doi.org/10.1002/mpr.1379)).
-Using *SD* = 10, Cohen's *d* = 8 implies an 80 point difference between the intervention and control groups, and therefore can't be obseved on the 0-60 YMRS scale.
+Using *SD* = 10, Cohen's *d* = 8 implies an 80 point difference between the intervention and control groups, and therefore can't be observed on the 0-60 YMRS scale.
 If we assume *SD* = 4.5, a Cohen's *d* of 8 implies a 36 point difference.
 Assuming *SD* = 4.5, let's also assume the very optimistic case that the intervention group has a very low mean of 8, this would require the control group to have a mean of 43.
 Large studies estimate the mean score on the YMRS in clinical samples is around 26, and a common cut-off for inclusion in RCTs is 20 ([Lukasiewicz et al., 2013](https://doi.org/10.1002/mpr.1379)).
 Assuming *SD* = 4.5, a Cohen's *d* of 8 would require not only the intervention to be extremely effective at 1-year follow-up, but also that all individuals in the control group would need to have very severe symptoms.

 <br>